-A Press the fn key, and then press the correct function key represented by the icons below.
+▲ Press the fn key, and then press the correct function key represented by the icons below.

 Press fn+function key Description C Initiates Sleep, which saves your information in system memory.
 The display and other system components turn off and power is conserved.
 To exit Sleep, briefly press the power button.
 CAUTION: To reduce the risk of information loss, save your work before initiating Sleep.
-N Turns the keyboard backlight off or on.
-NOTE: To conserve battery power, turn off this feature.
-Switches the screen image among display devices connected to the system.
+101 Switches the screen image among display devices connected to the system.
 For example, if a monitor is connected to the computer via the optional docking device, fn+f4 alternates the screen image from computer display to monitor display to simultaneous display on both the computer and the monitor.

-Most external monitors receive video information on the computer using the external VGA video standard.
+Press fn+function key Description Most external monitors receive video information on the computer using the external VGA video standard.
 The fn+f4 hot key can also alternate images among other devices that are receiving video information on the computer.
+4 ⊗ Mutes or restores speaker sound. • Decreases speaker volume incrementally while you hold down the key. ■ ")) Increases speaker volume incrementally while you hold down the key. ∮ ⊗ Mutes the microphone.
 Decreases the screen brightness incrementally as long as you hold down the key.
-Increases the screen brightness incrementally as long as you hold down the key. • Decreases speaker volume incrementally while you hold down the key. ( 1) Increases speaker volume incrementally while you hold down the key. ₽ø Mutes the microphone.
+Increases the screen brightness incrementally as long as you hold down the key.
+N Turns the backlight keyboard off or on.
+NOTE: To conserve battery power, turn off this feature. (c1) Turns the wireless feature on or off. .1.
+NOTE: A wireless network must be set up before a wireless connection is possible.